-Today, there are eleven such endeavors that, under the watchful eyes of the International Trappist Association, are entitled to market their beer as an Authentic Trappist Product.
+Today, there are 11 such endeavors that, under the watchful eyes of the International Trappist Association, are entitled to market their beers as Authentic Trappist Products.

 Other Trappist ales aren’t the easiest beers to find in the U.S. (You can also try the website Belgian-Style Ales for some selections.)
 The breweries aren’t that big to begin with, and some don’t export the beer at all, like Westvleteren in Belgium.
 The monks barely sell the three beers made there beyond the Saint-Sixtus Abbey gates, except in a café across the street.